Hot Plugging Resources

 Figure 9.
 VM has only one disk

-4. Add an empty disk by clicking the Add disk button and then clicking on Empty disk (blank).
+4. Add an empty disk by clicking the Add button under Disks and then selecting Empty disk (blank).

 03 image disk 003